-The examination for the ArtsM and ArtsD shall have two core stages: firstly, the submission and preliminary assessment of submitted work, and secondly its defence by oral or approved alternative examination.
+The examination for the Arts M and Arts D shall have two core stages: firstly, the submission and preliminary assessment of submitted work, and secondly its defence by oral or approved alternative examination.

 The examination of the submission may be multi-staged over the course of the research.
-In the case of an examination to be carried out in stages, the Director of Studies shall propose on the appropriate form the arrangements for the candidate's examination no less than four months before the expected date of the exhibition, performance (or other), for approval by the University's Research Degrees Board.
+In the case of an examination to be carried out in stages, the Director of Studies shall propose on the appropriate form the arrangements for the candidate's examination no less than four months before the expected date of the exhibition, performance (or other).
 The invitation to the examiners shall make clear that, wherever possible, they shall examine all stages of the assessment including the oral examination.